 Aged care is often a long-term commitment, so it’s important to consider:

-- Budgeting for the Long Term: Factor in recurring costs and potential increases over time, ensuring that your financial resources can sustain the level of care needed.
+- Recurring Costs: Factor in recurring costs and potential increases over time, ensuring that your financial resources can sustain the level of care needed.

 - Exploring Financial Advice: Consulting with a financial advisor who specializes in aged care planning can help you align your resources with your care options, ensuring that you’re prepared for both immediate and future needs.